rtolsma/gravity-four-cloud/README.md

 ### POST `/api/match`

-Expects: `{uid: int}` in the JSON body.
+Expects: `{uid: str}` in the JSON body.
 Will respond with a `challenge` token that contains important bookkeeping information for the server if the user is placed out of the Queue.
 If not immediately matched, `challenge` will be an empty object, and the user will be placed into the queue.
 Repeated requests will reflect any changes in the matching process.
 Throughout the game, a call to `/api/match` will return the relevant `challenge` token.

 ### POST `/api/play`